 - Losing a job, house, or having extensive damage to your property or belongings

 - Moving to a new culture and experiencing culture shock

 - Losing everything that is familiar or comforting

 - Feeling emotionally drained, feeling anger, or experiencing survivor’s guilt

-What is helpful is remembering the 3 phases of trauma recovery: 1) safety & stabilization 2) remembrance & mourning and 3) reconnection and integration back into life.
-In Houston right now, we are in phase 1.) safety and stabilization.
+The three phases of trauma recovery are 1) safety & stabilization 2) remembrance & mourning and 3) reconnection and integration back into life.

 For more on how we help you and your family process trauma, click here.